Canon G1 X vs Nikon D2X

 Studio photographers will appreciate that the Nikon D2X (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X and the D2X have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the D2X have been discontinued, but can regularly be found used on ebay.
 The D2X was replaced by the Nikon D2Xs, while the G1X was followed by the Canon G1X Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the G1X and D2X can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Nikon D2X Manual.

 So what conclusions can be drawn?
 Is the Canon G1 X better than the Nikon D2X or vice versa?
 The listing below highlights the relative strengths of the two models.